-Proverbs 11:2 “When pride comes, then comes disgrace, but with humility comes wisdom.”
-Well, I certainly wouldn’t consider myself wise by any stretch of the imagination, but I do know that pride can definitely lead to some unwanted lessons in humility.
-I share my stories, though they may be painful or embarrassing, with the hope that others may learn from my mistakes or make a connection that says, “You are not alone.”
+Welcome This verse is the starting point for today’s discussion.
+I certainly don’t consider myself wise by any stretch of the imagination, but I do know that pride can definitely lead to some unwanted lessons in humility.
+I share my stories, though they may be painful or embarrassing, with the hope that others may learn from my mistakes or at least make a connection that says, “You are not alone.”
 Thank you for stopping in for the second part of my two-part devotional in humility.
 Click here if you would like to go back and read part one.

 A year ago, I was playing the victim.
 How could this happen to me?
 But I’ve said a lot of prayers over the past 11 months and I’ve spent a lot of time studying God’s Word, working through various circumstances of my life.
-Everything I have read, studied, and felt from Him has pointed to this being a lesson in humility as well as an answer to a prayer for change.
-For me to live a truly Christian life, I cannot think of myself as invincible, in any setting, work or otherwise.
+Everything I have read, studied, and felt from Him has pointed to this being a lesson in humility, as well as an answer to my prayer for change.
+To live a truly Christian life, I cannot think of myself as invincible, in any setting, work or otherwise.
 As I work to improve my relationship with God, I have to accept that sometimes uncomfortable events happen for my own good.
 Sometimes the lessons I need the most, also hurt the most.
 I believe this is so I will remember and apply them to my future experiences.
 I had reached a point where my life was saturated with negativity and unhappiness.
 I had strayed from God’s calling for me.
-So if all of this serves to meet a greater purpose, especially when it comes to my spiritual life, then I am indeed a little bit wiser than before.
+So if all of the events of 2016 and 2017 serves to meet a greater purpose, especially when it comes to my spiritual life, I find myself indeed a little bit wiser than before.

 Today’s Scriptures As you can see from this extensive list, there are plenty of reminders from God, via scripture, that we are called to be humble.
 These verses are some of my favorites from my studies over the past year as I have been working on humility.